 Vancouver Wills and Estate Planning

-Creating a will clearly laying out your wishes for the distribution of your assets is important to ensure the fulfilment of your wishes after your death.
+Creating a will clearly laying out your wishes for the distribution of your assets is important to ensure the fulfillment of your wishes after your death.
 It is also important in order to simplify things for your family and loved ones after you pass.
-Contact a qualified estate lawyer at Munro & Crawford today, for comprehensive wills and estate planning in Vancouver.
+Contact a qualified wills lawyer at Munro & Crawford today, for comprehensive wills and estate planning in Vancouver and the Lower Mainland.

 Talk to a Lawyer →

 If you do not have a will, your assets will be divided in accordance with BC law and you will not have a say in appointing a guardian for any children in your care that are left behind.
 We highly recommend that everyone prepares a will in order to ensure the best possible outcome for their family and beneficiaries.
-Contact Munro & Crawford today to learn more about our comprehensive Vancouver wills and estate planning services.
+Contact Munro & Crawford today to learn more about our comprehensive Vancouver will services, estate planning lawyers, estate administration experts, or professional estate litigators.

 Representation Agreements and Advance Directives